Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 >
 > Cyrene might either increase the rating of the misfortune she suffered by her margin of failure from a minor to a moderate misfortune (by feigning interest in the guard's tales) or give up her sword to succeed at a cost.
 As she came to the city to rest not exhaust herself even more, nor to give up her sword, she decides against succeeding at cost and must find another way.
 >
-> In any case, she marks **1** **XP** for her efforts and is now one step closer to leveling up her Intuition as she has learned a valuable lesson.
-She could try to frighten the guards into letting her pass, but with them already looking irritated and with her Vigor rating of **1,** she fears this might go even worse for her and so decides against it.
+> She could now try to frighten the guards into letting her pass, but with them already looking irritated and with her Vigor rating of **1,** she fears this might go even worse for her and so decides against it.

 ## Group Challenges